monty68/uniled/README.md

   - **SP63AE** / **SP64AE** - SPI RGBCCT Controllers

-*Note, for those controllers that support custom effects, such as the SP630E, UniLED only supports selecting the custom effect, you will have to use the android or IOS app to configure it.*
+*Note, for those controllers that support custom effects, such as the SP630E, UniLED only supports selecting the custom effect, you will have to use the android or IOS app to configure it first.*

 ---